TheManishDaksh/Brainly-be/README.md

 # Brainly

-This is a simple second Brain application
+This is a simple second Brain application - backend